 The ACT evaluation was a comprehensive suite of verification tests performed in laboratory, long-term field mooring, and profiling conditions.
 The design guidelines of all sensors used in this study need to be considered when evaluating results.
-A complete interpretation of the ACT Evaluation data can be found on the Turner Designs' website www.turnerdesigns.com.
+The "stand-alone" Cyclops is intended to be integrated into a multi-parameter system that provides power, control gain switching, self-cleaning mechanisms, as well as convert analog into digital data.